Understanding Symptoms Of Schizophrenia: Are Schizophrenia Subtypes Still Used Today?

 Getty/SDI Productions

-Paranoid schizophrenia: This type of schizophrenia centered mainly on delusions, paranoia, and the suspicion of others.
+Paranoid schizophrenia: This type of schizophrenia is centered mainly on delusions, paranoia, and the suspicion of others.
 The criteria included the following:

 • Being fixated on one or more delusions, or having frequent auditory hallucinations